← all posts

 The daily workflow

-My actual day looks like this.
-I wake up.
-I text instructions via Telegram from my phone.
+The daily pattern looks like this.
+Instructions go into Telegram from a phone.
 Claude Code picks up the work.
-I review outputs on my phone.
-If something needs my judgment, it pings me.
+Outputs come back for review.
+If something needs human judgment, it pings.
 If it doesn’t, it just gets done.
 Status files get updated.
 Client work stays isolated in its own directory.

-I text “audit the SEO on the advisory page.”
+“Audit the SEO on the advisory page.”
 The SEO agent instructions get loaded.
 Claude Code runs the audit.
 Findings come back via Telegram.
-I approve the fixes.
-It executes.
-I never opened a terminal.
+Fixes get approved from a phone.
+Claude Code executes.
+A terminal never opened.

 One person.
 Multiple clients.
 Multiple specialist agents.
 All running on Claude Code with nothing but folders, files, and a Telegram bot holding it together.